osrg/namazu/README.md

 The installation process is very simple:

     $ sudo apt-get install libzmq3-dev libnetfilter-queue-dev
-    $ go get github.com/osrg/earthquake/earthquake
+    $ go get github.com/osrg/namazu/nmz

 ## Quick Start (Container mode)
-The following instruction shows how you can start *Earthquake Container*, the simplified, Docker-like CLI for Earthquake.
+The following instruction shows how you can start *Namazu Container*, the simplified, Docker-like CLI for Namazu.

-    $ sudo earthquake container run -it --rm -v /foo:/foo ubuntu bash
+    $ sudo nmz container run -it --rm -v /foo:/foo ubuntu bash

-In *Earthquake Container*, you can run arbitrary command that might be *flaky*.
+In *Namazu Container*, you can run arbitrary command that might be *flaky*.
 JUnit tests are interesting to try.

-    earthquake-container$ git clone something
+    nmzc$ git clone something
-    earthquake-container$ cd something
+    nmzc$ cd something
-    earthquake-container$ for f in $(seq 1 1000);do mvn test; done
+    nmzc$ for f in $(seq 1 1000);do mvn test; done

-You can also specify a config file (`--eq-config` option for `earthquake container`.)
+You can also specify a config file (`--nmz-autopilot` option for `nmz container`.)
 A typical configuration file (`config.toml`) is as follows:

 ```toml